luisdoesdev/movies/README.md

-#Luis's Favorite Movies
+# Luis's Favorite Movies

 A website where all  my favorite movies live

-##Getting started
+## Getting started

 To get up and running clone this repo into your machine.

-##prerequisites
+### Prerequisites

 Python 2.7 and its standar libraries

-#Structure
+## Structure

 Most of the websites document structure lives in "fresh_tomatoes.py"

 The websites objects come from the "entertainment_center.py", if you wanted to add more movies to the sites this will be the place.

-you will do so by naming your object eg "hello_kitty" and calling the class "Movie" wich is located in media.py:
+You will do so by naming your object eg "hello_kitty" and calling the class "Movie" whsich is located in media.py:

 		hello_kitty = media.Movie

-This class has five attributes in this attributes you will indicated the following: "title", "story",poster_image_url and trailer_you_tube_url:
+This class has five attributes in this attributes you will contain the following: "title", "story",poster_image_url and trailer_you_tube_url:

 		hello_kitty = media.Movie(
 				"Hello Kitty", "Hello Kitty story description",